ringcentral/rc-unified-crm-extension/docs/developers/adapter.md

     * [Creating a custom welcome and getting started page](welcome-page.md)
     * [Opening contact and activity pages in the CRM](view-details.md)
 * [Deploy your server](deploy.md)
-* Configure the Unified Chrome extension to load your custom adapter
+* Configure the App Connect Chrome extension to load your custom adapter

 Let's [get started](getting-started.md).